mmbman/Katagiri/1986-10-18-Shobogenzo-Kokyo-Talk-1.md

 This is called *samadhi*.
 We say *samadhi* in Buddhism.

 And also, “practice and enlightenment”.
-So as to reach this same and one with view, and faith, shape, and mold: we try to practice.
+So as to reach this same and one with view, faith, shape, and mold, we try to practice.
 And then through that practice, you will see a certain result.

 So I think naturally, if your life is reflected in that mirror, you have a same and one type of life.
 And whatever you do, you are always going on the same road with the people; exactly the same.
 This is the practice.
 And then, the same result.
 That means you can walk hand-in-hand with people.
 That is what?
 [That is] peace, harmony, we say.

+#### 17:46

-So, when your life is completely reflected in that mirror, you can have the same and one pattern, and your looks, your heart, your lifestyles are all the same.
+So, when your life is completely reflected in *that* mirror, you can have the same and one pattern, and your looks, your heart, your lifestyles are all the same.
 But from that same and one pattern, there are myriad, myriad different types of life coming up, freely, constantly, under all circumstances.

-What is that?
+What is this?
 This is a practice.
-And what is this?
-Through that practice, what will you get?
-That is a result, so-called peace and harmony, in your life.
+And [...] through that practice, what will you get?
+That is a result, so-called peace and harmony in your life.

 So, that’s why Dōgen Zenji says it here like this:

 > When the Barbarian comes, he is reflected in that mirror.

-Anyway, when the Barbarian, [or the] American comes... *[someone laughs]* ...
-Americans are reflected; Japanese comes, Japanese are reflected.
+Anyway, when the Barbarian [or the] American comes... *[someone laughs...]* Americans are reflected.
+Japanese comes, Japanese are reflected.
 Naturally; with no complaints.

-When the Christian comes, the Christians are reflected, anyway.
+When the Christian comes, the Christians are reflected.
 But human beings are really stubborn, you know?
 I always say, we are just like an octopus. *[He chuckles.]* Do you know the octopus?
 You know, when you become a fisherman, [there’s a] very easy, simple way to catch the octopus.
 You just put any kind of pot, tied [to a] rope, and many pots on the rope, and then sink them to the bottom of the ocean.
 And then an octopus gets into each pot.
-This is called “my territory”.
-So-called Christianity, Buddhism, Americans – many pots there.
-Times, or space, and customs.
-And then each pot starts to move – so-called functioning of American culture, Japanese culture.
-And each octopus always become *tight*, you know?
+This is called “my territory”: so-called Christianity, Buddhism, Americans – many pots there.
+Time, or space, and customs.
+And then each pot starts to move: so-called functioning of American culture, Japanese culture.
+And the octopus always becomes *tight*, you know?
 Whenever the pot moves, always tight.
 And then finally, we can easily get it.
-Do you understand? *[He laughs.]* This is all of you.
+Do you understand? *[He laughs.]*

+This is all of you.
 You are just like an octopus.
 Human beings are just like an octopus.

-[You] try to see the people, and talk about Buddhism, and Christianity, and the whatever different cultures, and talking about [yourself].
+[You] try to see the people, and talk about Buddhism, and Christianity, and the whatever different cultures [are].
+And talking about [yourself].
 [You say,] “Try to understand,” you know?
 The more you try to talk, the more people don’t understand you. *[He laughs.]* And then you try to talk about Buddhism, how wonderful it is, how different it is from other religions.
-People don’t trust you, people don’t understand.
+People don’t trust you; people don’t understand.

 How stubborn we are!
 Just like an octopus.

 And then, what is this?
-This is exactly something people can depend on, and see and believe, but it is nothing but egoistic.
+This is exactly something people can depend on, and see and believe, but it is nothing but egoism.
 That’s it.
 So finally, what happens?
 It is called death.
 [They] commit suicide by themselves, you know?
-By egoism, by the prejudice, finally the octopus has to die, commit suicide by itself.
+By egoism, by prejudice, finally the octopus has to die, commit suicide by itself.
 But people don’t understand this.

 Okay, this is our first point: what is the mirror.